The Sacred Gardener

 The purchase of this course allows you lifetime access to the current content and all updates to the course material.

 Some of the video content from The South Garden Story here is also contained in our online course Seeding a Beautiful future.
 The emphasis of this course is on working with the wild in the garden, the emphasis of Seeding a Beautiful future was on using the herbs medicinally.
+Please contact us if you have purchased Seeding a Beautiful Future, you will receive a discount code.

 In The South Garden videos I explore an ancient Palaeolithic way of growing in diverse and abundant polyculture, that I call Wildculturing.
 In this regenerative way of dancing with the Earth I invite the wild into the garden as my partner.
-I host over 50 ‘wild’ self seeding annuals, biannuals and perennials.
+I host over 50 ‘wild’ self seeding annuals, biennials and perennials.
 These wild ones grow on their own, in with, and along side the domestic vegetables we all know and love.
 Month by month I’ll show you how to grow, harvest and prepare a multitude of wild and naturalized plants from the garden for food and medicine.

 Some of these plants are indigenous to North America, but most are naturalized and have come in the wake of colonization, as it spread through Europe and then to the America’s.
 So most of these plants are throughout the northern hemisphere.
 Working with these colonial plants, to claim them and their gifts back, is truly the most de-colonizing action we can do.
 Rather than continually colonizing, seeking new horizons through other people’s exotic foods and herbs we are learning to become native to the place where we live.
 I choose to focus on this one of my nine gardens because it embodies the whole colonial legacy that we are all working with.